 1. Establishes a project baseline

-Project plans are essential project management tools because they establish a project baseline off the bat.
-Once you've determined a baseline, it's much easier to determine how well your project is coming along throughout its development.
+Project plans are essential project management tools because they establish a project baseline off the bat - a defined starting point for your project, also known as the foundation.
+Once you've determined a baseline, there'll be minimal difficulty in assessing the progress of your project throughout its development.

-A clear project baseline allows project teams and project managers to monitor things like project schedules, project progress, and project milestones with ease.
+When writing a project plan, a clear project baseline allows project managers to easily handle points like project schedules, project milestones, and scope updates.

 Since project plans are often foundational documents, they contain all the essential information that people need about a given project.
-That means they can act as reference points and resources for complex projects, providing all the details team members need.
+They double as reference points and resources for complex projects, providing all the guidance team members need.

 Anyone with experience managing projects knows that they're unpredictable at the best of times.
 Between changing requirements, miscommunications, new ideas, roadblocks, and other unexpected things that come up, it's likely that your plans will change at least a couple times.

-It might seem contradictory, but project plans are important because they help you determine what to expect... even when changes come up.
-Basically, it's a lot easier to make changes to your planning process and project execution if you have a solid project plan in the first place.
+It might seem contradictory, but creating project plans are important because they help you determine what to expect... even when changes come up.
+Basically, it's a lot easier to make changes to your project planning process and execution if you have a flexible project plan in the first place.
 It helps you visualize your project's progress and how one element will ultimately affect another.

 Trust us, you'll be much better equipped to deal with the unexpected if you had a clear idea of your project's goals in the first place.